 - Code analysis

-- SAST (Static Application Security Checking): scans your own code for vulnerabilities (e.g. potential stack overflows, etc.)
+- SAST (Static Application Security Testing): scans your own code for vulnerabilities (e.g. potential stack overflows, etc.), e.g. SonarQube or PMD (cross-language), Checkstyle (Java), bandit (Python), etc. See also this list.

 - Code style (e.g. Linting)

-- Building / compiling your code (in general: getting it into an executable state)
+- Building / compiling your code – in general: getting it into an executable state.
+For interpreted language, such as Python, this could mean to just install the necessary 3rd party dependencies.

 - Running tests, of those kinds that already make sense at the CI stage, e.g.